Configure ACUL Screens

 Screens that use advanced rendering mode have the following configuration options:

-HTML tags to be included in the
+Reference bundled assets for HTML tags that should be included in the

 <head>